-The Unsuccessful Save Sets section shows all of the saves that were attempted but failed.
-This section will only be present if at least one save set failed.
-There are many reasons for a save to fail.
+The Unsuccessful Save Sets section only appears when at least one save set backup failed.
+There are many reasons for a save set backup to fail.
 The most common are listed below, but more reasons will be listed in the future.
-It is important to determine why a save failed so that the administrator can quickly determine the cause and fix it.
+It is important to determine why a save failed, so that the administrator can quickly determine the cause and fix the problem.

-Each entry in the Unsuccessful Save Sets section lists the client and save set that failed, along with one or more lines of error and information messages.
-Each client is separated by a blank line, and all the failed save sets for a client are listed together.
-Typical error or information messages are listed at the end of this section (without the client:saveset prefix) with the necessary action(s) to take to correct the problem.
+Each entry in the Unsuccessful Save Sets section displays the save set that failed, along with one or more lines of error and information messages.
+Typical error or information messages are listed at the end of this section.

-Each entry in the Successful Save Sets section lists the client and save set that succeeded, along with level of the save, the amount of data saved, the time to run the save set, and the number of files saved.
-Each entry may also be preceded by one or more warning or informational messages, the most common of which are listed below.
-These warning or informational messages are usually (but not always) prefixed by " ".
-A save set's output may include warnings, but these do not necessarily mean the save set was unsuccessful.
-The success threshold attribute is used to determine if the warning(s) effect whether the saveset is reported as successful or failed.
-See nsr_group(1m) for the definitions of success threshold and its effect on reporting success/failure of save sets.
+The Successful Save Sets section displays save set backups that have succeeded.
+This section also provide information about the save set including the level of the save set backup, the amount of data saved, the time to run the save set backup, and the number of files saved.
+A warning or informational message may appear before each entry, the most common messages are provided below.
+These warning or informational messages are usually (but not always) prefixed by "".
+The output of a save set backup may include warnings, but these do not necessarily mean the save set was unsuccessful.

+The savegrp process uses the success_threshold attribute to determine the status of a save set.
+See the nsrpolicy(1m) for success_threshold definitions and how savegrp uses this attribute to report the success or failure of a save set.